Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 ## Guide

-For a more friendly reading experience the guide is now hosted [here](https://juan-vc.github.io/oc-g7-guide/) supports fonts, sizes and white/dark/sepia mode.
+For a more friendly reading experience the guide is now hosted [here](https://juan-vc.github.io/oc-g7-guide/).

 ## Support me